AbdKayali3/Amazing-code/README.md

 # How to use
 - open https://abdkayali3.github.io/Amazing-code/
-- Past your code in the textarea
+- Paste your code in the text area
 - Choose the language, the theme, and set other options if needed
 - The tool will do its magic and show you the styled code
-- Click CopyHTML button to use it in your blog/email/homework or any texteditor
+- Click Copy HTML button to use it in your blog/email/homework or any texteditor
-- Click on CopyRichText to use it for Word documents like MS Word or Google Docs
+- Click on Copy RichText to use it for Word documents like MS Word or Google Docs

 Note: to use in Moodle without problems you should set the Header/Footer to No